 \begin{ex} In the setting of Example \ref{example:irred_not_etale_irred}, the curve $X/S$ is strictly aligned at the closed point $s$ of $S$ (since $S$ is strictly local and the dual graph at $s$ is a loop with prime label), but $X/S$ is not aligned. \end{ex}

-\begin{prop} Let $S$ be a regular scheme, $U\subset S$ a dense open, and $X/S$ a nodal curve, smooth over $U$.
-Let $P=\pic^{\on{tot}0}_{X/S}$, and $E$ be the scheme-theoretical closure in $P$ of its unit section.
+\begin{prop} Let $S$ be a regular scheme, $U\subset S$ a dense open and $X/S$ a nodal curve, smooth over $U$.
+Let $P=\pic^{\on{tot}0}_{X/S}$, and let $E$ be the scheme-theoretic closure in $P$ of its unit section.
 Then the following conditions are equivalent:

 \begin{enumerate} \item $E/S$ is flat. \item $E/S$ is \'etale. \item $X/S$ is aligned. \end{enumerate} \end{prop}